fkodom/simple-cocotools/README.md

 Faster R-CNN | ResNet50          | 0.6       | 40.8    | 40.4    | -        | -
 Faster R-CNN | MobileNetV3-Large | 0.425     | 36.2    | 36.2    | -        | -

 These scores are more reflective of model performance, in my opinion.
 Mask R-CNN slightly outperforms Faster R-CNN, and there is a noticeable (but not horrible) gap between ResNet50 and MobileNetV3 backbones.

-**Note:** PyTorch does not mention what score thresholds were used for each model benchmark. ¯\\_(ツ)_/¯
+PyTorch docs don't mention what score thresholds were used for each model benchmark. ¯\\_(ツ)_/¯

+Ignoring the time spent getting predictions from the model, evaluation is very fast.
+* **Bbox:** ~400 samples/second
+* **Bbox + mask:** ~100 samples/second
+* Using a Google Cloud `n1-standard-4` VM (4 vCPUs, 16 GB RAM).

+**Note:** Speeds are dependent on the number of detections per image, and therefore dependent on the model and score threshold.

 ## How It Works